Soybean exports help to shrink U.S. trade deficit in January

 The trade deficit in January was pushed down by a 0.9 percent increase in exports to $207.3 billion.
 Soybean exports rose by $0.9 billion in January.
 Exports of motor vehicles and parts increased by $1.2 billion.

 Export growth, however, continues to be constrained by slowing global demand and the dollar’s strength last year, which is making U.S.-made goods less competitive on foreign markets.
+That is putting pressure on the current account.

 In January, exports of capital goods decreased by $0.8 billion, led by a $1.3 billion decline in civilian aircraft shipments.
 Despite the rise in soybean shipments, exports to China were the smallest since September 2010.